zami45/JS_WriteUp/variables and datatypes/undefined.md

 # Undefined & Scope

 you might notice something strange in the title.
-It's doesn't make sense. `undefined` is undefined.
+It's doesn't make sense,right? `undefined` is undefined.
 What does it have to with scope.
 In case you don't know scope, check out this link.We all know what `undefined` is.
 It is a primitive value which means not defined.
 Say, if a variable is declared and it is not initialized , the variable will print `undefined` in the console.Let's declare one and see for yourself in the console.